flyteorg/flyte/rsts/getting_started/index.rst

     * If you want to build an image with your Flyte project's code built-in, refer to the :doc:`Deploying Workflows Guide <cookbook:auto/deployment/deploying_workflows>`.

-Remove the Demo Flyte Cluster
+Teardown the Demo Flyte Cluster
 """""""""""""""""""""""""""""""

 Teardown the Flyte demonstration environment on your local machine via: